csci-3308-6/milestones/milestone-2.md

 ## Project Plan

-### Order in which things need to be done for the webapp to work as a whole...
+### Order in which things need to be done for the project to work as a whole...

 1. Front end.
 2. Movement.